 Even before these anti-trans bills, trans youth were under attack.
-According to the ACLU, when their school community recognized them as trans, more than two in ten girls with trans experience were harassed and bullied to the point that they had to leave school.
-Another one in ten was actually kicked out of school.
+According to the ACLU, when their school community recognized them as trans, more than 2 in 10 girls with trans experience were harassed and bullied to the point that they had to leave school.
+Another 1 in 10 was actually kicked out of school.
 More than half of transgender and gender non-conforming youth have considered suicide, according to the Trevor Project, and 40% of transgender and nonbinary youth reported being physically threatened.

 Our trans youth are being threatened on a daily basis—and now, they are being threatened by state lawmakers.
 By discussing and celebrating trans athletes in our classrooms, we can begin to dispel these stereotypes and myths around transgender folx.